 #12 on The Best Movies About Musicsee more on Ray

 What is the most critical thing to emulate when depicting a famous gangster?
 Should you eat the type of food they ate, live where they lived, or indulge in the same vices?
 Is it essential to meet their relatives, or watch old interviews and court footage to learn how they acted?
 Or should you wear their underwear?

 Robert De Niro placed importance on wearing the same underwear as his character.
 To prepare for his role as Al Capone in The Untouchables, he wore distinct silk underwear - the type Capone reportedly preferred - during the film's entire production.

-#63 on The Greatest Movies for Guyssee more on The Untouchables
+#2 on The Best Movies of 1987see more on The Untouchables

 Steve Jobs had an interesting relationship with traditional Western views of health and nutrition.
 Later in life, he developed fatal pancreatic cancer.
 Some people believe his reluctance to use Western medicine contributed to his early death.